manny118/Pepper-robot-programming/README.md

 # Pepper-robot-programming
-Scripts for an IoRT for persons living with dementia programmed using a Pepper robot
+Scripts for an IoRT platform for persons living with dementia programmed using a Pepper robot